tomoakin/HyperMut/README.md

 # HyperMut

-This repository contains a program to identify sequences that have multiple T-to-C or G-to-A mutations in a fragment.
+Hyper mutation detection program to identify sequences that have multiple T-to-C or G-to-A mutations in a fragment.

 Primary inputs are a sam file and a reference sequence.